 - To find out if you qualify for certain accommodations, please make an appointment to meet with a DSPS Counselor.

 - If you qualify you must make a formal request for services and accommodations.
-Request forms are available online at Student Forms and Resources or at the DSPS Office.
+Request forms are available below or at the DSPS Office.

 Please note: Criteria for accommodations vary.